maros/Zway-Astronomy/README.md

 # Zway-Astronomy

-Zway Astronomy module for calculating the current solar position
+Zway Astronomy module for calculating the current solar position.
+The module provides various metrics and emits events when the sun reaches certain positions.

 # Configuration